 Research shows that the average response time for a customer service request on social media is about 10 hours and up to 12 hours on email responses.
 As a consequence, such long delays can cost your customers.
-The solution is live chat apps.
+Having a lot of expertise in providing mobile application development services, we can state that the solution could be live chat apps.

 Live chat software is convenient because users don’t need to switch from platform to platform, and it is quick due to the real-time response.
 Therefore, businesses, both small and large, use live chat software to serve their customers better and improve response time.

 Along with providing quick customer support, the usage of chat software can positively impact your business in some other ways.
 So what are the additional benefits of implementing live chat functionality for businesses?
 Let’s have a look.

 Live chat software allows you to have direct interaction with your customers.
 That enables your business to build trust and increase customer loyalty by answering questions and providing online support with any difficulties during the interaction with the website and your company.

 A study done on global consumer trends by Oracle shows that a live chat button gives 90% of consumers confidence that they will get help when and if needed.
 Without a live chat option, you will need to work much harder on building trust with consumers that visit your website.

 Live chat software lets you see your product from a customer's perspective.
 It can be helpful for product enhancements, marketing and sales purposes, or the way you grow your business.